LennartHennigs/DIYStreamDeck/README.md

 }
 ```

+In the `key_def.json` file, you will find a special app key called `_otherwise`.
+This key is used to define shortcut keys that are not specific to any particular app.
+When the Python script is running, it constantly monitors the active application on your computer, and if the active application matches any of the keys in the JSON file, it will load the relevant shortcut keys onto the keypad.
+If the active application does not match any of the defined keys, the "_otherwise" key is used as a fallback, and the shortcut keys defined under this key are loaded onto the keypad.
+This means that you can define a set of general purpose shortcut keys that are always available, regardless of which application is currently active.

 ## Watchdog

 To enable the dynamic detection of the active app, you need to run a watchdog script on your computer that sends the active app's name to the Pi Pico via USB serial.
 This project includes a Python watchdog script specifically designed for macOS.